joelclermont/joelclermont.com/content/post/testing-strategy-explicit-primary-key-values.md

 **Why not assign a random id with Faker?** I prefer seeing the actual number in my assertion.
 If we use a random id, even one in a high range, we could only assert `$show->id` as the expected value.
 Using the literal expected value is clearer to understand.

 **Why do you want to see the actual number?** Seeing `482` as the expected value makes it crystal clear what value I'm expecting.
-If instead use `$show->id` as my expected value, there's a slim chance that something else in my test setup or execution will give it a different value.
+If I instead use `$show->id` as my expected value, there's a slim chance that something else in my test setup or execution will give it a different value.
 That's obscured if I rely on the model property.
 Seeing `482` leaves no room for doubt.

 In a future post, I'll share other examples of when an explicit primary key value will make your tests better.